 - CivicActions accounts on 3rd party vendor sites.

 Password Managers and Two Factor Authentication

 CivicActions requires unique, strong passwords for every service that you log into.
 For this reason, CivicActions requires use of a password manager and recommends LastPass as it is currently the most full-featured password manager.
 Note that LastPass is required for use by IT staff and management.

 Use a unique, strong password or multi-word passphrase for your password manager along with two-factor authentication (TFA or 2FA).

-CivicActions supplies all employees with a Yubikey for two-factor authentication, and we require two-factor authentication for access to your password manager, the CivicActions GSuite of applications, and OATH-authenticated apps such as Github and Gitlab.
-You can also use second factor authentication apps such as Authy and Duo, and in fact, for backup reasosn we suggest using more than one second factor.
+CivicActions supplies all employees with a YubiKey for two-factor authentication, and we require two-factor authentication for access to your password manager, the CivicActions GSuite of applications, and OATH-authenticated apps such as GitHub and GitLab.
+You can also use second factor authentication apps such as Authy and Duo, and in fact, for backup reasons we suggest using more than one second factor.

 Please see the Security Awareness and Tools document for details on these subjects and more.

 Some Password Exceptions

 - On occasion, "starter" passwords for new accounts on web sites may be transmitted/stored in clear text, on condition that the recipient immediately logs in and sets a new strong password.
 Both the starter and new passwords must adhere to the strong password policy.
 If possible it is preferable to use a "one time" login link, or transmit "starter" passwords with GnuPG or via phone, email, SMS, Slack, etc. When transmitting a password electronically in clear text, do not include the username or website URL in the same message.

 - The MySQL password is stored in clear text form on the instance for usage by the application (e.g. Drupal) and deployment/testing scripts (e.g. drush).